danielfett/draft-dpop/mainmatter.md

 using DPoP, a client MUST prove the possession of the corresponding private key by providing a DPoP token in the `DPoP` request header.

+The DPoP-bound access token must be sent in the `Authorization` header with the prefix `Bearer-DPoP `.

 If a resource server detects that an access token that is to be used for resource access is bound to a public key using DPoP (via the methods described in (#Confirmation)) it MUST check that a header